Foxocorp/foxogram-legal/foxogram/terms.md

-**Terms and Service for Foxogram**
+**Terms of Service for Foxogram**

 **Effective Date:** 05/12/2024

 Welcome to Foxogram, a new generation open-source messenger.
-By accessing or using our website at https://foxogram.su/ (the "Site") and the services provided through it (collectively, the "Services"), you agree to comply with and be bound by the following terms and conditions ("Terms").
+By accessing or using our website at https://foxogram.su/ (the "Site") and the services provided through it (collectively, the "Services"), you agree to comply with and be bound by the following terms or service ("Terms").
 If you do not agree to these Terms, please do not use our Services.

 1. **Acceptance of Terms**
    By using the Site and the Services, you affirm that you are of legal age to enter into these Terms or have obtained parental or guardian consent.
 If you are using the Services on behalf of an organization, you represent and warrant that you have the authority to bind that organization to these Terms.